cybooo/skyblock/README.md

 # SkyBlock
-This is an old project which was an trial project for a server.
+This is an old project which was an trial project for a server, not really "production ready".